siobhanlgorman/80s-Mixtape-Quiz/README.md

 * Modal

-final score
+When the maximum number of questions have been answered the modal pops up and the final score is displayed:

 ![alt-text](documentation/final_score.png)

-Special message
+The modal also displays one of three special fun messages which relate to the user's final score:

 ![alt-text](documentation/fun_message.png)

-Play again button - closes modal and restarts quiz
+Below the message a 'Play Again' button closes the modal and restarts quiz:

 ![alt-text](documentation/play_again.png)

-Stop button - navigates to home page
+Below the 'Play Again' button is a 'Stop' button which gives users the option to end the quiz by closing the modal and navigating back to the home page:

 ![alt-text](documentation/stop_quiz.png)

-The mouse changes to a pointer to indicate clearly where the user can click for an action.
+The mouse changes to a pointer on all the clickable buttons and answer option to indicate clearly where the user can click for an action.

 ### Future Features